larspetrus/Roofpig/README.md

 ####'colors'

 By default, the colors are R - green, L - blue, F - red, B - orange, U - yellow, and D - white.
-Or "colors=R:g L:b F:r B:o U:y D:w" in this notation.
-Aside from 'g' for green etc, you can also use any CSS color, like 'pink', '&#35;77f' or '&#35;3d3dff' etc.
+Or `colors=R:g L:b F:r B:o U:y D:w` in this notation.
+Aside from 'g' for green etc, you can also use any CSS color, like `pink`, `&#35;77f` or `&#35;3d3dff` etc.

 ####'pov'